SummerSlam (2008): Storylines

 The main rivalry on the SmackDown brand was between Edge and The Undertaker.
 During 2008, the two had previously fought in four pay-per-view events over the World Heavyweight Championship.
 The two would finally face each other in a Tables, Ladders, and Chairs match at One Night Stand for the vacant World Heavyweight Championship.
 An additional stipulation was added to the match, in which, if The Undertaker should lose the match, he would be banished from WWE.
 Edge won the match, thus The Undertaker was forced to leave WWE as part of the storyline.
 On the July 18 episode of SmackDown, Edge and General Manager Vickie Guerrero held their scripted wedding reception.
 At the end of the show as Guerrero and Edge were in the ring, Triple H appeared to reveal Edge's secret love affair with Edge and Guerrero's wedding planner, Alicia Fox.
 During Edge and Triple H's match for the WWE Championship at The Great American Bash, both Guerrero and Fox would interfere, in the process Vickie got speared and the distraction gave Triple H the opportunity to retain his title.
 Despite an apology from Edge on the July 25 episode of SmackDown, Guerrero announced that she had reinstated The Undertaker and announced that he would face Edge at SummerSlam in a Hell in a Cell match.

-Triple H, who feuded with The Great Khali over his WWE Championship.
+Champion Triple H, who feuded with The Great Khali over SmackDown's WWE Championship.

 Another rivalry from the SmackDown brand was between Triple H and The Great Khali over the WWE Championship.
 On the July 25 episode of SmackDown, a Battle Royal was held, where the winner would receive a WWE Championship match against Triple H at SummerSlam.
 Khali won the match, which also involved The Big Show, Jeff Hardy, Mr. Kennedy, Umaga, and Montel Vontavious Porter (MVP).